Skip to content

 Description:

-Light intensity in lux as an indicator, no direct measurement of ambient light.
+Light intensity in lux as an indicator (no direct ambient light measurement).

-14 Gas sensor stature °C internal_temperature XXX4 internal_temperature
+14 Gas sensor status °C internal_temperature XXX4 internal_temperature

 Description: